2buttonchess/limchess/README.md

 fun of playing the game and worry less about making the best moves.
 In order to be fair, we wished to present the player with a choice of good, bad, and average moves, based on an AI evaluation (not yet implemented).
-This being difficult, we opted to present feedback to the player on whether a move was good or bad.
+This being difficult, we opted to present feedback to the player on whether a move was great or bad.

 Name inspired in part by [lichess](https://lichess.org).